IEntin/ClientServer/docs/README.md

 For debugging purposes DebugLog facility allows to print any binary data \
 including sensitive information like cryptographic keys.\
-To use it set Options::_debug to true, by defult it is false \
+To use it set Options::_debug to true, by defult it is false, \
-and insert lines similar to this where needed:\
+insert lines similar to this where needed:\
 DebugLog::logBinaryData(BOOST_CURRENT_LOCATION, "_key", _key);\
+and rebuild the software.\
-Definitely, this infomation must be removed in the secure release build.\
+Obviously, any sensitive infomation must be removed in the secure release build.\
 Remove these lines and/or disable debug mode by setting Options::_debug\
-to the default false.
+to the default false and rebuild the software.

 Renamed binaries server -> serverX and client -> clientX to\
 avoid collision in scripts.